MaxParadiz/MOT/README.md

 ## Usage

-Make sure thatt the dependencies are installed.
+Make sure that the dependencies are installed.

 Set the MOT environmental variable to the path of the MOT folder which contains the scripts.